periph/website/site/content/project/design.md

 When working with hardware, coordination of multiple users is needed but virtualization eventually fall short in certain use cases.

-Ambiant devices are point-to-point single bit devices; GPIO, LED, pins headers.
+Ambient devices are point-to-point single bit devices; GPIO, LED, pins headers.
 They are simplistic in nature and normally soldered on the board.
 They are often spec'ed by a datasheet.
 Sharing the device across applications doesn't make sense yet it is hard to do via the OS provided means.